Zhengna2023/non-Gaussian/README.md

 The surrogate model OANW "model_epoch198.pth".
 We can load the model by running code in line 365.
 # Iterative Local Updating Ensemble Smoother
 The data assimilation method used here is ILUES, which is compiled by Matlab 2021b.
+# Training image(TI)
+The training image used here is "TI.png"